 Telecommuniacation systems in stations are old and capacity of these systems is not sufficient.
-The ongoing analysis under the Preliminary Design includes the following:
+Based on the considered requirements from the ToR, the analysis to be carried out under Preliminary Design will include installation of the following:

 - Copper cables

 - Fiber optic cables

 - Dispatcher and trackside telephone devices

 - Radio-dispatching system

 - GSM-R system

 - Transport system

 - Station telecommunication systems

-4.2 - Associated facilities
+4.2.
+Associated facilities